 6. Don’t skimp on sound

 DSLR cameras record exceptional video, but they’re not built for sound.
 It’s better to spend money on a decent microphone and a decent camera than buy a high-end camera and hope it will make up for poor sound.
-No-one wants to watch a film with great cinematography if they can’t hear any of the dialogue.
+No one wants to watch a film with great cinematography if they can’t hear any of the dialogue.

 7. Make the most of natural lighting

 The sun is a really powerful source of budget video lighting, and best of all – it’s free!
 If you can get away with shooting any of your scenes outside during daylight, you can save on lighting costs.
 Here are 10 tips for working with only natural lighting from the New York Film Academy.

 8. Make your own props

 If you’re good at arts and crafts, it’s easy to turn any old rubbish into something cool to use in your scenes.
 Watch Josh and Kirstie tell us about how they created micro-budget props for our own Star Wars fan film – Rebellion.

 Production days can be long.
 It’s easy to get tired and call it a day, but it’s your job you bring the script to life.
 If something can be ‘fixed in post’, it can probably be fixed in a quarter of the time, then and there (and will look a lot better for it).
 Don’t make more work for yourself and don’t devalue your production by cutting corners.

 Learning how to work around the constraints of a project is a skill in itself.
 Filmmaking on a budget can hit you with certain restrictions.
 They can be either a burden or a blessing.
 It’s your job to decide which.